matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - **Rule-out:** If the signal were a residual tidal error, it would be expected to scale with $M/r^3$.
 The absence of scaling is less consistent with classical tidal forcing.

         - **Geometry dependence:** The signal depends primarily on *alignment geometry*, not mass.
-In the TEP framework, this can be interpreted as a metric perturbation (refractive medium) rather than a Newtonian tidal forcing mechanism in this context.
+In this context, “geometric effect” denotes an alignment-driven coupling (metric perturbation / refractive-medium interpretation) rather than a tidal forcing mechanism whose amplitude scales with planetary mass.

         - **Mechanism:** In the TEP framework, the coupling is hypothesized to modulate *phase coherence structure*, not classical signal amplitude.